 Name of decedent Date of de eath (mm/dd/yyyy) Social Security number

-&gt; &gt; &gt;
+> >

 Street address at time of death

 City/Town State Zip Country

 County of probate court Case/doc ket number

 Name of executor/personal representative Designation on Phone

 Street address

 City/Town State Zip Country

 Name of attorney(s), if any, representing estate Phone

 Street address

 City/Town State Zip Country

 Fill in if filed: Form M-4768 Form M-4422

-Fill in if: Amended return (see "Amended Return" in instructions) Amended return due to federal change
+Fill in if: Amended return (see "Amended Return" in instruction Amended return due to federal change ons)

-Note: The Massachusetts estate tax is computed using the Interfer December 31, 2000 do not affect the computation of the Massachusetts
+Note: The Massachusetts estate tax is computed using after December 31, 2000 do not affect the computation sion date of July 1999.
+This form and instructions are a revision date of July 1999 in addition to the Massachus return, with all attachments, in addition to the U.S. Form of the Massachuse vailable at mass.govetts Form M-706.
+If tts estate tax.
+All referent //dor.
+All estates are red the estate is required to nces to the U.S. Form 706 are to the form wit quired to submit a completed U.S. Form 706 of file a current U.S. Form 706, attach a copy of th a revi- with a of that